Implementing Eventual Consistency in Partitioned PostgreSQL

 Conflict Resolution & Idempotent Merge Logic

 Asynchronous propagation guarantees out-of-order delivery during network partitions or high-throughput bursts.
-Without explicit conflict resolution, older WAL events will silently overwrite newer writes, causing data divergence.
+Without explicit conflict resolution, older WAL events can silently overwrite newer writes, causing data divergence.

-Implement ON CONFLICT DO UPDATE with GREATEST() timestamp comparison or vector-clock versioning.
-Reference Consistency Models in Distributed Databases to align application retry logic with CAP trade-offs and partition tolerance expectations.
+Implement ON CONFLICT DO UPDATE with GREATEST() timestamp comparison or version-number gating.
 Use pg_replication_origin to track LSN progression and deduplicate replayed events.
-Enforce application-level idempotency keys to guarantee safe retries during transient network failures.
+Enforce application-level idempotency keys to guarantee safe retries during transient failures.

 -- Idempotent upsert with version-gated conflict resolution